FoenixRetro/f256-superbasic/sphinx-docs/guide/assembler.md

 # Inline Assembly

 SuperBASIC has a built-in inline assembler, closely modelled on that of BASIC in the British Acorn machines (Atom, BBC Micro, Archimedes).
-Assembled routines can be called via the `CALL` statement.
+Assembled routines can be called via the `call` statement.

 ## How It Works